abapPM/ABAP-Emoji/README.md

 All contributions are welcome!
 Read our [Contribution Guidelines](CONTRIBUTING.md), fork this repo, and create a pull request.

-You can install the developer version of ABAP Emoji using [abapGit](https://github.com/abapGit/abapGit) either by creating a new online repository for https://github.com/abapPM/ABAP-Emoji.
+You can install the developer version of ABAP Emoji using [abapGit](https://github.com/abapGit/abapGit) either by creating a new online repository for `https://github.com/abapPM/ABAP-Emoji`.

 Recommended SAP package: `$EMOJI`.

 ## About

-Made with :heart: in Canada
+Made with ❤ in Canada

 Copyright 2024 apm.to Inc. <https://apm.to>

-Follow [@marcfbe](https://twitter.com/marcfbe) on X/Twitter
+Follow [@marcf.be](https://bsky.app/profile/marcf.be) on Bluesky and [@marcfbe](https://linkedin.com/in/marcfbe) on LinkedIn